hasura/graphql-engine/docs/graphql/manual/queries/multiple-arguments.rst

 .. meta::
-   :description: User's manual for using multiple arguments in Hasura queries
+   :description: Use multiple arguments in a query in Hasura
    :keywords: hasura, docs, query, multiple arguments

 Using multiple arguments in a query